 After you clear immigration and collect your bags, then you can head outside of the terminal to take a bus to Galway.
-Most buses will depart either from outside Terminal 1, or from the coach park at Zone 16 or Zone 13.
+Most buses will depart either from outside Terminal 1, or from the coach park at Zone 2 or Zone 11 or Zone 20.
 Please check the bus provider for the exact departure location within Dublin Airport.

 ARRIVAL IN GALWAY